 Vitamin K is a fat-soluble vitamin that occurs in two primary forms: vitamin K1 and vitamin K2.

-Both vitamins K1 and K2 regulate the production and activation of proteins involved in blood clotting, essential for effective wound healing and preventing excessive bleeding.
+Both vitamins K1 and K2 regulate the production and activation of proteins involved in blood clotting, which is essential for maintaining effective wound healing and optimal circulatory health.

-In addition to its role in blood clotting, vitamin K2 redirects circulating calcium into the bones, which promotes bone health and lowers the risk of calcium deposits in blood vessels and other soft tissues such as tendons, joints, and the scalp.
+In addition to its role in blood clotting, vitamin K2 is associated with the movement of calcium within the body, including to bones and other tissues such as blood vessels, tendons, joints, and the scalp.

 Watch the video below to discover the top seven essential nutrients for hair growth.